esper-io/dev-docs/docs/home/console.md

 #### 4\.Alerts status

-The **Alerts status** panel provides a summary of alerts you’ve created and the number of times each has fired.
+The **Alerts status** panel provides a summary of alerts you’ve created, and the number of times each has fired.
 You can see the number of alerts fired by selecting that alert from the dropdown menu.

 ## Provisioning methods